 Yet more unexpected is that 75% of respondents now plan on undertaking business travel at least once this year, compared to only 63% before the coronavirus epidemic.
 This despite the ‘Zoom Boom’ underlining the effectiveness of video-conferencing tools, corporate pledges to reduce carbon emissions and the cost benefits associated with reduced business travel.

 One explanation for this is a backlog of face-to-face meetings — a medium through which many firms prefer to meet prospective clients and conduct business.

-The Pocket Carry-on is fitted with silent 360° Japanese Hinomoto wheels, helping users to glide seamlessly through the airport.
+The Carry-on X is fitted with silent 360° Japanese Hinomoto wheels, helping users to glide seamlessly through the airport.
 While the aluminium frame is both hard-wearing and equipped with TSA-approved locks for maximum security.
-Sign-up to get notified when The Pocket Carry-on is released.

 Signs of buoyancy

 Our survey hinted at other positive signs for the future of international travel.
 60% of respondents have, or plan to, travel during the 2021 summer months, double the amount from last year.

 A considerable proportion, more than 80% of Carl Friedrik customers polled, also plan to purchase travel-related goods in the next three months.
 The most referenced item was a suitcase, followed by toiletries, clothing and a briefcase.